From animal testicles to ghostly apparitions - there are some pretty strange Irish bars out there, as this list shows.

 McGuire's Irish Brewery in Pensacola, Florida

-Should you find yourself in McGuire’s broke, unsure of where your next beer is coming from, try to resist the urge from stripping a few dollars of the ceiling: there you’ll find $550,000 worth of dollar bills.
+Should you find yourself in McGuire’s broke, unsure of where your next beer is coming from, try to resist the urge from stripping a few dollars off the ceiling.
+There you’ll find $550,000 worth of dollar bills.

 Pinhead Susan's, Schenectady, New York